ZeroGwafa/ArchMatCounter/README.md

 The table will auto-populate and keep track of the materials that you have received.

 Click "Stop" to stop tracking.

+## Material locations

+If you mouse over each material name, it will show a small popup showing where you can obtain those materials.

 ### Edit Mode